-So every year, in order to keep using that really super expensive equipment running, you must keep paying out for licensing.
+So every year, in order to keep using that expensive equipment running, you must keep paying out for licensing.
 Some companies have tried to fight back against this by not requiring licensing or having better licensing models for equipment.
 Cisco's biggest competitor in our minds, would be the older company known as Avaya but now known as Extreme Networks.

 So this new technology is one of the most secure in the industry if not the absolute most secure.
 It's highly innovative and comes with less licensing costs than it's Cisco counterpart.
 Cisco does not have a product like this and has not countered the technology yet to our knowledge.

 So there is one highly advanced and less expensive option already.
 Although, this is still extremely high-end enterprise network equipment that is used on a data center level or for companies with serious internal systems.